 Hummingbirds do not need the help of other hummingbirds to locate food or fend off predators.
 Other hummingbirds are competitors for the flower nectar upon which they thrive.
 The help that a male might provide a female does not outweigh the burden of having a male around competing for food.

 What is all this fighting about?
 Plants take time to secrete nectar into their flowers.
-In an ideal world, hummingbirds should time their visits to flowers to take advantage of a full load.
+In an ideal world, hummingbirds should time their visits to flowers to take advantage of a full load of nectar.
 But they wait to feed at a flower at the risk of other hummingbirds beating them to the punch.
 It is therefore worth the effort for hummingbirds to chase away competitors, so they have access and control of their favorite flowers.

 In many cases, hummingbirds defend small territories around a favorite flower patch, and do so even during brief stopovers for refueling during migration.
 Where many species live together, the large species attempt to dominate flowers to get the biggest drinks of nectar, and smaller species try to sneak in for a few sips.